SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-quick-view.md

 Currently dark themes are not supported for quick views on iOS and Android mobile.

 :::image type="content" source="../../../images/viva-design/img_quickview_ios_theme.jpg" alt-text="Card container and elements":::

+### Behavior for links and Single sign-on
+For some cards, you will use links to URLs.
+Depending on the location of the content, links to URLs may display content in Microsoft Teams or elsewhere and Single sign-on (SSO) behavior can differ.
+Get more information about how links to URLs and SSO behave depending on the location of the content you are linking to.
+[Learn more](/viva/connections/create-dashboard.md#how-urls-and-single-sign-on-works)